kimny817/NETS213-Fabrec/data/README.md

 HIT1 would represents as the reference data which would direct future turkers in providing clothes recommendations based on user input.

 #### HIT2
+HIT2 is used to collect clothing recommendations from workers while presenting them the color and style matching we obtained from HIT1-1 and HIT1-2.
+Workers are presented with input CSV which suggests 3 styles and 3 colors.
+The worker must input 3 links for pieces of recommended clothing.

 #### HIT3
+HIT3 takes the links submitted in HIT2 and asks Turkers to flag non-clothing items or inappropriate links.
+Additionally, Turkers will choose the best 3 items of clothing.
+The input CSV contains all the links to clothing items recommended by Turkers.
+The output CSV shows the flagged items in addition to how many votes there are for each item.

 ### Quality Control/Aggregation Module
+Our first quality control is implemented by HIT3 to check HIT2.
+HIT3 will filter out the links provided that are not correct articles of clothing.
+Our second quality control is implemented in HIT3.
+We will insert a link to a non-clothing item and filter out answers accordingly.

 #### Aggregation Module
 Aggregation Module consists of several parts.
 The first part would be collecting the top 3 ranking matching colors and top 3 matching styles from HIT1.